gohugoio/hugo/archetypes/default.md

 slug: ""
 aliases: []
 toc: false
-z_notesforauthors: "Go to gohugo.io/docscontrib for info on req fields"
+z_notesforauthors: "Go to gohugo.io/contribute/documentation for more info on using this archetype."
 ---